Thinley24/taskify/README.md

 # README
 This is a simple task management web application build using hotwire

+Simply, clone the repo and run `rails s` in the terminal in project directory.
+Then, copy paste the http://127.0.0.1:3000 or http://localhost:3000 in browser.
+Enjoy!

 This README would normally document whatever steps are necessary to get the application up and running.